retrospect-addon/plugin.video.retrospect/README.md

 More detailed information can be found in the [Retrospect Wiki](https://github.com/retrospect-addon/plugin.video.retrospect/wiki/Installation).

 **Note:** Since Retrospect isn't available in the official Kodi add-on repository for Kodi Krypton (v17), it will not automagically update.
-Retrospect will notifiy you of new versions.
+Retrospect will notify you of new versions.
 You will then have to manually update Retrospect using the steps above.

-# Contritbuting #
+# Contributing #
 You can help developing Retrospect via our [Github](https://github.com/retrospect-addon/plugin.video.retrospect) page and/or help translating Retrospect via [Transifex](https://www.transifex.com/retrospect/public/) (A big thanks to Transifex for providing an OS license).

 # Troubleshooting #